europeana/media-proxy/README.md

 ### Valid URL paths

-The only URL paths accepted by the proxy application are Europeana record IDs with a `view` parameter containing the URL of the required resource.
+The only URL paths accepted by the proxy application are Europeana record IDs with an optional `view` parameter containing the URL of the required resource.

 Optionally the `api_url` paramater may be supplied.
 If this is present, the aplication will query the specified API endpoint.
 Non permitted API urls will result in a 403 Forbidden response.
 By default the `Europeana::API.url` will